bmeurant/technical-docs/software-architecture/architectural-patterns/cqrs.md

     * **Eventual Consistency:** Since the read model is updated asynchronously, there is a delay before changes are visible to the query side.
 The UI must be designed to handle this (e.g., by showing optimistic updates).
     * **Data Synchronization Logic:** The mechanism to update the read model must be robust and reliable.
 If events are lost, the read model becomes permanently inconsistent.
 Patterns like the **Transactional Outbox** can help.
     * **Development Overhead:** Requires a different way of thinking and more initial setup compared to a traditional CRUD approach.

+> [!CAUTION]
+> **Complexity Warning**: CQRS is often overkill for simple domains.
+Only use it when the "Read" load differs significantly from the "Write" load, or when the business logic is incredibly complex.
+If typical CRUD works, stay with CRUD.

 ---